Place Saint-Pierre, Nantes

-Place Saint-Pierre is a public square located in Nantes, France.
-It is situated to the east of the Nantes Cathedral.
+The Place Saint-Pierre is a public square in Nantes, France.
+It is situated to the east of Nantes Cathedral.

 Location and access

 The square, situated at the center of Nantes, is accessible via six streets: Rue de l'Évêché and Rue du Roi-Albert to the northeast, Rue Portail to the northwest, Rue du Général-Leclerc-de-Hauteclocque to the west, Rue de Verdun to the southwest, and Rue Mathelin-Rodier to the southeast.

 Origin of the name

-The square functions as the parvise of the Nantes Cathedral, thereby inheriting the initial portion of the cathedral's name.
+The square functions as the parvise of Nantes Cathedral, thereby inheriting the initial portion of the cathedral's name.

 History

-Place Saint-Pierre is located at the eastern entrance of the ancient city, within the walls of the Gallo-Roman castrum, which was constructed after the year 270.
+The Place Saint-Pierre is located at the ancient city's eastern entrance, within the walls of the Gallo-Roman castrum, which was constructed after 270 AD.
 The first cathedral was erected on the site in the 4th century.

-For an extended period, the square section between the cathedral and Rue Saint-Laurent, located to the south, was utilized as a cemetery.
+For an extended period, the square section between the cathedral and the Rue Saint-Laurent, located to the south, was utilized as a cemetery.
 This cemetery was only enclosed by a wall in 1592.
 In 1617, the cemetery was relocated.

-On September 5, 1661, while visiting Nantes to attend the Estates of Brittany, King Louis XIV ordered the arrest of Nicolas Fouquet, his superintendent of finances.
+On 5 September 1661, while visiting Nantes to attend the Estates of Brittany, King Louis XIV ordered the arrest of Nicolas Fouquet, his superintendent of finances.
 After a failed attempt in front of the Château des Ducs de Bretagne, Charles de Batz-Castelmore D'Artagnan, a musketeer serving the king, successfully apprehended Fouquet in the square in front of the cathedral.

-Before the eighteenth century, Place Saint-Pierre was one of the few public squares in the city and the sole one of considerable size.
+Before the 18th century, the Place Saint-Pierre was one of the few public squares in the city and the sole one of considerable size.
 Its establishment was closely associated with the cathedral.
 In contrast, other squares, such as Bouffay, Change, and Saint-Nicolas, were primarily utilitarian, serving economic functions.
-Place Saint-Pierre also functioned as a crossroads, at the intersection of the road to Paris and the Saint-Pierre gate.
+The Place Saint-Pierre also functioned as a crossroads, at the intersection of the road to Paris and the Porte Saint-Pierre.